bharaths1699/Hotel-room-booking-system/README.md

 # Hotel-room-booking-system
 A HTML, CSS, PHP website for hotel room booking.

-create a database in xampp by name bhotel and in database create a two tables by names
+create a database in mysql by name bhotel and in database create a two tables by names

 bhotel with attributes:
 fname varchar(30),